ry0hei-kobayashi/pumas-navigation-docker/navigation/augment_gridmap_online/README.md

 ```

-Thi is requires ros map server to run.
+This is requires ros map server to run.
 From there you can use the `Publish point`
 button on rviz to dynamically add obstacles to the map.

 ## Nodes